What would you say if I told you that you could still enjoy a full, glorious, holiday meal with none of the guilt?

 So my suggestion here is instead of mashed white potatoes, mash your sweet potatoes.
-Sweet potatoes are not as starchy and can turn into that beautiful rich, creamy texture with infinitely less additives.
-Instead, roast or pan fry your white potatoes with some olive oil and herb seasoning.
+Sweet potatoes are not as starchy and can turn into that beautiful rich, creamy texture with infinitely fewer additives.
+Instead, roast or pan-fry your white potatoes with some olive oil and herb seasoning.

 Stuffing and Dressing

 Homemade Dressing is not as unhealthy as you might think.
 It’s the boxed kinds that call nutritional value into question.